Kahului Railroad: History

 From 1884, the branch to Spreckelsville was in operation.
-From 1894 until the annexation of the archipelago by the United States in 1899, the web used its own stamps for the transport of mail that were produced by the US Postal Service.
+From 1894 until the annexation of the Hawaiian Islands by the United States in 1899, Kahului Railroad Company used its own stamps for the transport of mail that was produced by the US Postal Service.
 In 1899, the railroad was acquired by the Hawaiian Commercial & Sugar Co.
 In 1906, the railway company built from the port of Kahului.